 Getting some pets going on the road to joint and spinal health can be a challenge.
-Here are a few suggestions for adding joint and spine exercises to your pet's daily routine that might help.
-Pay special attention to those activities that should be avoided.
-These can cause trouble for joints and spine.
+Here are a few suggestions for adding joint and spine exercises to your pet's daily routine that might help:

 Some "exercises" are not healthy.
-In fact, some activities are downright unfriendly to the spine and/or other joints.
-Here are a few activities that should be avoided:
+In fact, some activities are downright unfriendly to the spine and/or other joints, including:

 Along with a good diet and avoiding activities that are bad for spine and joints, all animals can—and should—walk or trot on a daily basis.
 This keeps their muscles and joints in shape and promotes overall good health.
 If your pet is not getting the exercise they need, use chiropractic, acupuncture, physical therapy, and other medicines to get them back into shape.
 Sometimes, a few treatments will make it possible for an animal to overcome the pain that has kept him from exercising.
 When a pet can return to daily exercise routine, it will help their joints return to, and stay in, a healthy state.

 Image: Yukari /via Flickr

 Randy Kidd, DVM, PhD